f20/power-models/README.md

 This is normally easy to set-up on desktop and server computing platforms:
 * On Apple macOS, the built-in Terminal.app and Perl 5 installations are good.
 * On Microsoft Windows, the built-in Command Prompt and the Strawberry Perl package available from strawberryperl.com are good.
 * On FreeBSD and many Linux distributions, console applications and Perl 5 are either pre-installed or available from the ports/packages system.

 On mobile operating systems, setting up a suitable environment is much more troublesome; the dcmf.co.uk/models website might better meet your needs.

-To test whether you have a suitable version of Perl, try this at the Terminal or command line:
+To test whether you have a suitable version of Perl 5, try this at the Terminal or command line:

     perl --version